Biswas-Chatterjee-Sen (BChS) kinetic exchange opinion model on modular networks: Model and Simulations

-where $\mu = +1$ (attractive interaction) with probability $1-p$ and $\mu = -1$ (repulsive interaction) with probability $p$, and $\mathrm{clip}(x)$ projects back to the allowed set $\{-1,0,+1\}$. \item All other opinions remain unchanged during that step. \end{enumerate} Here $p$ is the ``disagreement probability'' that controls the relative weight of repulsive vs.\ attractive exchanges.
-Time is measured in units of single edge updates.
+where $\mu = +1$ (attractive interaction) with probability $1-p$ and $\mu = -1$ (repulsive interaction) with probability $p$, and $\mathrm{clip}(x)$ projects back to the allowed set $\{-1,0,+1\}$. \item All other opinions remain unchanged during that step. \end{enumerate} Here $p$ is the disagreement probability that controls the relative weight of repulsive versus attractive exchanges.
+Time is measured in units of single-edge updates.

-\subsection{Order parameters}
+\subsubsection{Order parameters}

 We monitor two order parameters.
-The global order parameter is the absolute magnetization
+The global order parameter is the absolute mean opinion

-which measures the net fraction of agents sharing the same sign of opinion.
-To quantify modular ordering, we compute, for each module $g=1,\dots,c$, its local magnetization
+which measures net global alignment.
+To quantify modular ordering, we compute, for each module $g=1,\dots,c$, its local mean opinion